 Can I use these drivers to issue Data Manipulation Language (DML) and Data Definition Language (DDL) statements?

-At present, the drivers do not support DML or DDL statements.
+Yes, the drivers support DML and DDL statements.

 How do the drivers deal with Cloud Spanner parent-child or interleaved table relationships?